S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Multi-object tracking (MOT) metrics

 MOTA~\cite{bernadin2008Evaluating} calculates the number of true positives (TP), false negatives (FN), and false positives (FP) between the sets of gtDets and prDets.
-After a bijective mapping, if a prDet and its mapped gtDet are similar enough, this pair will be considered a TP.
-For detection results represented by bounding boxes, similarity between two detections is usually measured by IoU, which is the spatial intersection of two bounding boxes divided by the union of the bounding boxes.
-Any gtDets that are not TPs belong to FNs.
-Similarly, any prDets that are not TPs belong to FPs.
-To measure the association error, MOTA proposes IDSW.
-An IDSW is a TP with a prID that differs from the prID of the previous TP that has the same gtID.
-MOTA is calculated using the following equation:
+After a bijective mapping, pairs consisting of a prDet and its corresponding gtDet that are similar enough are considered TPs.
+IoU, which measures the ratio between the intersection area of two bounding boxes and the area of their union, is commonly used to assess similarity between detection results in terms of bounding boxes.
+Any gtDets that are not TPs are classified as FNs, while any prDets that are not TPs are classified as FPs.
+To quantify association errors, MOTA introduces IDSW, which is a TP whose prID differs from the prID of the previous TP with the same gtID.
+MOTA is calculated as:

-IDSW only measures association errors compared to the previous TP with the same gtID and does not count errors where the same prID swaps to a different gtID \cite{luiten2021hota}.
-Thus, $|$IDSW$|$ is usually smaller than $|$FN$|$ and $|$FP$|$.
-As a result, MOTA mainly represents the detection performance.
+IDSW only measures association errors w.r.t. the previous TP with the same gtID and does not account for errors where the same prID switches to a different gtID \cite{luiten2021hota}.
+Thus, $|\text{IDSW}|$ is typically smaller than $|\text{FN}|$ and $|\text{FP}|$, and MOTA primarily reflects the detection performance.

 IDF1 \cite{ristani2016performance} uses IDTP, IDFN, and IDFP instead of TP, FN, and FP in MOTA.
 IDTP, IDFN, and IDFP are calculated between gtTrajs and prTrajs.
-For a pair of a gtDet and a prDet in TPs, if their gtID and prID correspond to the same trajectory, this pair is considered an IDTP.
-Compared to the definition of TP, the definition of IDTP is more strict and emphasizes tracking continuity.
+For a pair of a gtDet and a prDet in TPs, if their gtID and prID correspond to the same trajectory, this pair is an IDTP.
+Compared to the definition of TP, the definition of IDTP is stricter and emphasizes tracking continuity.
 If a ground truth trajectory is tracked into several predicted trajectories, only the pairs of prDets in the best predicted trajectory and their mapped gtDets are considered as IDTPs.
 Any gtDets that are not IDTPs are IDFNs, and any prDets that are not IDTPs are IDFPs, similar to the definition of FN and FP.
-IDF1 is calculated as follows:
+IDF1 is calculated as:

 IDF1 only considers the best set of matching trajectories for IDTPs.
 Any predicted trajectory that is not in this set is counted as IDFP and reduces IDF1, even if it contributes correct detections.
-Thus, IDF1 is mainly determined by association performance.
+Thus, IDF1 is mainly indicate the association performance.